 You’ll find a fully-fledged wellness haven in The Barns – there's a top-spec gym with Technogym machines, detoxifying saunas, and an airy space with soaring ceilings for group yoga, Pilates, meditation and movement classes.
-Private yoga classes, tennis lessons, personal training sessions and spa treatments – like couples massages, acupuncture and gua sha facials – are also available on request.
+Private yoga classes, tennis lessons, personal training sessions and spa treatments – like couples massages, acupuncture and gua sha and infrared facials – are also available on request.

 A notepad and pen, no matter your skill-set – they’ll be just as useful for scribbling poetry, sketching the sycamores, or recording the length of your best catch.